 Results

 The experiments were conducted using a platform called Avida (available at http://dllab.caltech.edu/avida/), which propagates populations of self-replicating computer programs in a fixed-size population of 3600 organisms (see Figure 3).
 Each organism consisted of a sequence of machine instructions taken from a set of 28 possible ones, with the genomic length of an organism being the number of instructions in its program.
 These 28 instructions have a strong analogy to the 20 amino acids that make up DNA.
 The genomes of all viable organisms contained some set of instructions that coded for self-replication, an asexual process in which the genome of a parent was copied into daughter organisms with a fixed probability of mutation.
 For these experiments, the mutations resulted from the erroneous copying of instructions during reproduction (a random instruction from the set of possible ones is copied instead of the correct one).
-These mutation are similar to ones that occur in biological replication when DNA base pairs are mismatched.
+These mutations are similar to ones that occur in biological replication when DNA base pairs are mismatched.
 The long-term evolution of these organisms was driven by rewarding organisms for doing certain logical operations, referred to as tasks, in addition to being able to replicate.
 In this environment, time was the life-providing resource, so those organisms that performed the most tasks were allowed the most time in which to execute their code, thus increasing their replication rates.

 Discussion

 Note, according to the traditional view that replication rate is the only factor in fitness, the outcomes of these competition experiments should be fairly boring.
 That is, lineage A should win at all environmental mutation rates.
 The quasispecies model, however, predicts something quite different.
-At low mutation rates, the lineage A should win as expected.
-However, at higher and higher mutation rates, lineage B should become more and more prevalent in the population until at a critical mutation rate lineage B actually starts to win the competitions.
+At low mutation rates, lineage A should win as expected.
+However, at higher and higher mutation rates, lineage B should become more and more prevalent in the population until at a critical mutation rate lineage B actually starts to win the competition.

 Figure 4